 When you contact us following a car accident, we can dispatch our Accident Investigative Team to begin securing and preserving evidence from the accident scene.
 Our track record of obtaining successful results on behalf of clients is reflected in the numerous reviews former clients have left for us on Google, Facebook, and other social media platforms.

 If you have sustained neck and back injuries in a car crash in Corpus Christi, TX, contact Herrman & Herrman, PLLC today for a free consultation.
 Our law firm has extensive experience in personal injury law, having handled more than 20,000 cases.
 We have office locations in Ft.
-Worth, Brownsville, McAllen, Corpus Christi, Corpus Christi South Side, San Antonio, and Brownsville.
-We have a Spanish- and English-speaking staff so you can discuss your legal matter in the language that you feel most comfortable speaking.
+Worth, Brownsville, McAllen, Corpus Christi, Corpus Christi South Side, San Antonio, and Houston.
+Herrman & Herrman has Spanish-speaking and English-speaking staff so you can discuss your legal matter in the language that you feel most comfortable speaking.

 How Car Accidents Cause Neck and Back Pain